Download Renewable energy highlights

-The International Renewable Energy Agency (IRENA) produces comprehensive, reliable data sets on renewable energy capacity and use worldwide.
-Renewable Energy Statistics 2021 provides data sets on power-generation capacity for 2011-2020, actual power generation for 2011-2019 and renewable energy balances for over 130 countries and areas for 2018-2019.
+The International Renewable Energy Agency (IRENA) produces comprehensive, reliable datasets on renewable energy capacity and use worldwide.
+Renewable Energy Statistics 2022 provides datasets on power-generation capacity for 2012-2021, actual power generation for 2012-2020 and renewable energy balances for over 150 countries and areas for 2019-2020.

 Data was obtained from a variety of sources, including an IRENA questionnaire, official national statistics, industry association reports, consultant reports and news articles.
-Major trends in the sector worldwide are outlined in the accompanying brief on Renewable energy highlights.
+Major trends in the sector worldwide are outlined in the accompanying brief, Renewable energy highlights.

 Data on renewable power capacity represents the maximum net generating capacity of power plants and other installations that use renewable energy sources to produce electricity.
 For most countries and technologies, the data reflects the capacity installed and connected at the end of the calendar year.

 Capacity is presented in megawatts (MW), while generation is presented in gigawatt-hours (GWh).
 Pumped storage, although included as part of hydropower data, is excluded from total renewable energy.